bitwarden/contributing-docs/docs/getting-started/server/self-hosted/index.md

 both environments will be necessary to acquire and apply the license.

 You can now choose which type of license you would like to apply.
-The instructions vary for each, but the best resource is the Bitwarden Help Center documentation linked below.
+The instructions vary for each, but the best resource is the Bitwarden Help Center documentation:

 - [Individual license](https://bitwarden.com/help/licensing-on-premise/#individual-license)
 - [Organization license through the web vault](https://bitwarden.com/help/licensing-on-premise/#organization-license)